westerndigitalcorporation/zonedstorage.io/docs/tests/blktests.md

 # Kernel Block Layer Tests

-*blktests* is a test suite for Linux;reg; kernel storage stack, that is, the block I/O layer as well as underlying device specific layers (SCSI, NVMe, SRP, etc). *blktests* is heavily inspired by the *xfstests* framework for testing file systems.
+*blktests* is a test suite for Linux kernel storage stack, that is, the block I/O layer as well as underlying device specific layers (SCSI, NVMe, SRP, etc). *blktests* is heavily inspired by the *xfstests* framework for testing file systems.